 It’s a common misconception that alpine plants are tricky to grow.
 That couldn’t be further from the truth!

 Due to their resilient nature, alpines make the ideal plants for amateur gardeners.
-Most alpines are easy to grow in the garden with minimal maintenance, whether in borders, raised beds or troughs and containers.
+There are many alpines which are easy to grow in the garden with minimal maintenance, whether in borders, raised beds or troughs and containers.

 Adaptability: Climate change is an increasing concern for gardeners.
 It’s tricky to find plants that will continue to thrive during dry summers and hosepipe bans.
 There are a lot of drought-resistant alpines which flower freely once established.